nickpreston24/evantage/README.md

 ## Fun Ideas

+- [ ] *Optional* Upgrade your Personal Daemon service to watch for code changes in a target dir, and control the Hot Reload process (including rude edits)
 - [ ] Colored console logs: https://github.com/tomakita/Colorful.Console - p4
 - [ ] Using an existing RegexService, parse all your .CS files for regex101 link s an the regex patterns that follow.
 Store to MySql. :)
 - [ ] Prioritize Todoist Tasks based on Distributions, like duration, how many times completed (streaks), etc.